Class RedisConnection

 • lindexLong

-public Long lindexLong(String key,
+public Long lindexLong(String key, long index)

 Like lindex(String, long), except it casts the value to a long integer.